Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Simulation Results

 We first evaluate the effectiveness of the proposed pp-ADMM algorithms by comparing them with the state-of-the-art approaches.
 Since no existing algorithm is applicable to general BD-RIS architectures, we focus on fully- and group-connected BD-RIS architectures, where the group size is set as $G_s=4$.
 For the sum-rate maximization problem, we include the PDD algorithm in \cite{PDD} and the two-stage FP algorithm in \cite{twostage} as benchmarks.
 For the transmit power minimization problem, we include the PDD algorithm in \cite{PDD} as a benchmark, which, to the best of our knowledge, is the only existing algorithm for solving the transmit power minimization problem in the BD-RIS literature.

-Figs. \ref{sumrate_algorithm} and \ref{sumrate_time} present the simulation results for the sum-rate maximization problem, where Fig. \ref{sumrate_algorithm} shows the sum-rate achieved by different algorithms, and Fig. \ref{sumrate_time} illustrates their CPU times.
+Figs. \ref{sumrate_algorithm} and \ref{sumrate_time} present the simulation results for the sum-rate maximization problem, where Fig. \ref{sumrate_algorithm} shows the sum-rate achieved by different algorithms, and Fig. \ref{sumrate_time} illustrates their CPU times, with the y-axis plotted on a logarithmic scale for better visualization.
 As shown in the figures, the proposed pp-ADMM algorithm achieves a similar sum-rate performance compared to PDD with a significantly reduced CPU time.
 Both of these two approaches yield a substantially higher sum-rate than the two-stage FP algorithm in \cite{twostage}.
 The superiority is particularly prominent when the number of RIS elements is large, in which cases a $20\%$ gain can be observed.
 Nevertheless, the two-stage FP algorithm is the most computationally efficient, whose computational cost remains almost constant as $M$ grows.
-This is because in two-stage FP, the scattering matrix $\bthe\in\C^{M\times M}$\,--- the only design variable associated with BD-RIS\,--- is first determined in a heuristic way and then held fixed while solving the sum-rate maximization problem.
+This is because in two-stage FP, the scattering matrix $\bthe\in\C^{M\times M}$ is first determined in a heuristic way and then held fixed while solving the sum-rate maximization problem.
 Though simple and efficient, such a heuristic approach lacks theoretical justification and leads to performance loss.

-In Figs. \ref{minpower} and \ref{minpower_time}, we examine the transmit power minimization problem, comparing the performance and CPU time of the proposed pp-ADMM algorithm with the PDD algorithm in \cite{PDD}.
-The results show that the proposed pp-ADMM algorithm is able to achieve lower transmit power than PDD with substantially reduced CPU time, demonstrating both its effectiveness and the efficiency.
-We remark that for both sum-rate maximization and transmit power minimization problems, the superiority in computational efficiency of pp-ADMM over PDD is more prominent as $N$ and $K$ grow.
-Detailed simulation results are omitted here due to space limitations.
+In Figs. \ref{minpower} and \ref{minpower_time}, we evaluate the transmit power minimization problem, comparing the performance and CPU time of the proposed pp-ADMM algorithm with the PDD algorithm in \cite{PDD}.
+The results show that the proposed pp-ADMM algorithm achieves lower transmit power than PDD with substantially reduced CPU time, demonstrating both its effectiveness and efficiency.
+The computational advantage is even more pronounced than in the sum-rate maximization problem, since PDD needs to call CVX to solve a SOCP at each iteration, as discussed in Remark \ref{remark}, making it computationally inefficient even when the number of RIS elements is small.

+We note that, for fully-connected and group-connected RIS, the proposed admittance-matrix formulation can be mathematically viewed as parameterizing the symmetric and unitary constraints on the scattering matrix through the Cayley transform, which provides an equivalent formulation of the conventional models in \cite{twostage,PDD}.
+The observed improvements in sum-rate or transmit power performance and CPU time reflect the effectiveness of the proposed pp-ADMM algorithms that exploit this equivalent reformulation.